 The Company found that the administration of the colony was far more expensive than they had anticipated.
 There was some resistance to the British moving into the area, notably when the Kikuyu destroyed Fort Lugard.
 The Company also had little in the way of income.
-The area had been ravaged by intensive slave raiding and trading and there was little income to the company.
-By 1895 it was clear that the British East Africa Company could not continue and so sold its lands and buildings to the British Government.
+The area had been ravaged by intensive slave raiding and trading and there was little obvious income available to the company.
+By 1895 it was clear that the British East Africa Company could not continue as a viable concern and so sold its lands and buildings to the British Government.

 With more resources at its disposal, the British government could finance a railway with a view to opening up the highlands to white settlement.
 The highlands combined a pleasant climate with good quality land.
 It was thought that the area would be suitable for a variety of cash crops.
 The railway was completed by 1906 by which time, white settlers had discovered that tea, coffee and tobacco could be grown in the highlands.
 However the new farms and plantations would prove to be harder to turn into profitable enterprises than at first realised as diseases and exhaustion of soils took their toll.

 The settlers were partly allowed in 1907 a voice in government through the allocation of some of the seats on the Legislative Council.
-However the governor had the right to appoint the majority of the seats on the council.
+However, the governor still had the right to appoint the majority of the seats on the Council.

-Kenya was to become an active theatre of war in World War as the German Tanganyika commander Paul von Lettow Vorbeck fought a highly effective guerilla campaign throughout Eastern and Central Africa for the entire duration of the war.
-Many settlers and Africans would be called up to help fight this German force.
-It was a serious drain on resources.
+Kenya was to become an active theatre of war during World War One as the German Tanganyika commander Paul von Lettow Vorbeck fought a highly effective guerilla campaign throughout Eastern and Central Africa for the entire duration of the war.
+Many settlers and Africans would be called up to help fight this German force which was to prove to be a serious drain on resources.

 After the war there were further calls by the British white settler community to convert Kenya into a Crown Colony with more rights for the settlers.
 The British government was keen to reduce its expenditures at the end of the First World War and so granted this right in 1920.
-However it was made clear by the British Government that "Kenya is an African territory and the African natives must be paramount".
-The British therefore resisted turning Kenya into a full self governing colony.
-It also limited white settlement to the highlands.
-However, it gave the lion's share of representation to the white settlers.
-In fact, the black Africans did not get any representation until 1944.
+However, it was made clear by the British Government that "Kenya is an African territory and the African natives must be paramount".
+The British therefore resisted turning Kenya into a full self-governing colony.
+It also limited white settlement to the highlands. having said this, it still gave the lion's share of representation to the white settlers.
+In fact, the black Africans did not get any representation at all until 1944.

-The 1930s was to prove a difficult time for the colony as the world wide depression hit commodity prices across the board.
+The 1930s were to prove to be a difficult time for the colony as the world wide depression hit commodity prices across the board.
 The white community was hit particularly hard as the African producers very often grew more appropriate local crops for the local markets.
-There was to be real economic and political tension between these groups even after the depression finally ended and the world moved into world war.
+There was to be growing economic and political tension between these groups even after the depression finally ended and the world moved into yet another World War.

 Nationalist and independence movements were full of anticipation at the end of World War Two.
-The sudden granting of independence to India in 1947 motivated subject peoples across the empire and made them hopeful that they would receive this right too.
+The sudden granting of independence to India in 1947 motivated subject peoples across the empire and made them hopeful that they would receive this right in the near future also.
 The British government was generally content to hand over independence to viable political units although they were wary of being left holding the uneconomic colonies at the end of this process.
 They therefore proposed the creation of large federated political units.
 They created the British East Africa Federation in the 1950s combining Kenya with Tanganyika and Uganda.
 However before the ink had even dried on this deal, Kenya was to suffer from one of the deadliest insurgency rebellions of the Post-War period.
 This Mau Mau rebellion would effectively wreck the federation as regular British army forces had to be called in to quell the situation.

-The choosing of isolated farms and the killing of all the family members including women and children shocked the white settler community to its core.
-They also targetted those Kikuyu who worked for the British in an official capacity.
+The choosing of isolated farms and the killing of family members including women and children shocked the white settler community to its core.
+The insurgents also targetted those Kikuyu who worked for the British in an official capacity.
 The murders made dramatic headlines back in Britain and spurred the authorities to action.
 This rebellion occurred during the premiership of Winston Churchill who still felt a powerful connection to the concept of Empire.
 His administration was determined to make a stand and defend what he regarded as the lawful government of the colony.